nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 ## Tentative schedule

-We will publish submitted contributions here weekyly as soon as they are confirmed.
+We will publish submitted contributions here as soon as they are confirmed.

 - June 29 (all times in CEST)
   - 13:00 : Welcome and introduction